HOW THE VISIT OF SWEDISH ROYALS MADE SMALL TOWN LOVIISA COME ALIVE AGAIN, IF ONLY FOR A DAY

 Many were very familiar, others fanatical, with the life of Crown Princess Victoria and Prince Daniel of Sweden.

-A man in his mid-60s Pekka Linnainmaa who traveled 165 kilometers from Pälkäne near Tampere in central Finland to Loviisa, who I saw waving the Finnish and Swedish flag in the crowd, and who was being interviewed by a small town journalist, said that “I am a royalist in my mind.
+A man in his mid-60s Pekka Linnainmaa who traveled 165 kilometers from Pälkäne near Tampere in central Finland to Loviisa—whom I saw waving the Finnish and Swedish flag in the crowd and who was being interviewed by a small-town journalist— said that “I am a royalist in my mind.
 I am a fan of the royal leadership!”

 Another out-of-towner who was happy to introduce her hobby in a local paper included Sinikka Haaksiluoto from Vantaa.
 She described herself as a “super-royalist.”
-She had just arrived from the 50th jubilee of King Carl XVI Gustaf of Sweden that was arranged a week ago in Stockholm.
+She had just arrived from the 50th jubilee of King Carl XVI Gustaf of Sweden that took place a week ago in Stockholm.

 “I felt a bit ashamed to be asking for a vacation again!” she was quoted laughing.